'Confronting the truth about yourself is really hard': Rediscovering a complicated youth through adult eyes

 "I think there's an idea that I kind of snuck in through the back door.
 I wasn't like a legacy of any sort.
 My parents were from Queens, and were children of immigrants themselves," she told Out in the Open host Piya Chattopadhyay.

 To cope, she did what she could to fit in.
-She said she would spend hours getting ready each day, putting on what she called a "costume" to look like the other girls at school, "painting" her face with makeup, stuffing her bra, and straightening her curly hair.
+She would spend hours getting ready each day, putting on what she called a "costume" to look like the other girls at school, "painting" her face with makeup, stuffing her bra, and straightening her curly hair.
 Weiss even resorted to cheating to try fitting in academically.

 "We were supposed to be groomed into young ladies and I just never felt like I would ever be a young lady.
 Good girls, you know.
 There was always something that felt kind of dark inside of me."

 She felt alienated, and like an impostor in her own life.